STUDENT TEACHING AWARD

 Melanie Truniger

-(Lecturer in Structural Engineering and Material Technology, Architecture, Design and Civil Engineering)
+(Lecturer in Solid Construction and Materials Technology, Architecture, Design and Civil Engineering)

 Patrik Eschle